Cap-go/website/src/pages/blog/automatic-build-and-release-with-github-actions.md

 ---
 title: Automatic build and release with Github actions
-description: Create your own CI/CD pipeline with Github actions for free, to deploy your app every time you push to main.
+description: Create your own CI/CD pipeline with Github actions for free, deploy your app every time you push to main.
 author: Martin Donadieu
 date: 2022-03-23